-Background: ovarian mature cystic teratomas (OMCTS) is one of the most common benign ovarian tumors.
-Most of MCTs can be diagnosed at ultrasonography (us).
+Background & Objective: Ovarian mature cystic teratomas (OMCTS) are one of the most common benign ovarian tumors.
+Most MCTs can be diagnosed by ultrasonography (us).
 Due to heterogeneous composition and a variety of appearance, in some non-diagnostic imaging reports it is suggested that we evaluate some tumor markers (CA125 and CA19-9) to complement imaging modalities.
-According to previous investigation a single elevated CA 19-9 is in association of specific radio-pathologic features, such as size, torsion, bronchial glands, fat and teeth components.
-Here we are presenting three various cases of OMCT with different characteristics.
+According to previous investigation, a single elevated CA 19-9 is in association with specific radio-pathologic features, such as size, torsion, bronchial glands, fat and teeth components.
+Here we are presenting three different cases of OMCT with different characteristics.

-Case Presentation: case 1: asymptomatic, non-diagnose US, single- elevated CA19-9, smaller than in 10 cm with bronchial glands and fat component.
-Case 2: symptomatic, non-diagnostic US , normal CA19-9, larger than 10 cm with torsion and necrosis.
-Case 3: symptomatic, diagnostic US, single- elevated CA19-9, smaller than 10 cm, full of hair and Sebaceous material.
+Case Presentation: Case 1: asymptomatic, non-diagnostic US, single- elevated CA19-9, smaller than in 10 cm with bronchial glands and fat component.
+Case 2: symptomatic, non-diagnostic U.S. normal CA19-9, larger than 10 cm with torsion and necrosis.
+Case 3: symptomatic, diagnostic US, single- elevated CA19-9, smaller than 10 cm, full of hair and sebaceous material.
 Computer tomography (CT), in all of our cases was diagnostic based on OMCT.
-Apologia of pathologic pathway of elevated CA19-9 in both case 1 and 3 was in agreement with the result of previous investigations.
-In case 2, despite of large size and torsion, CA 19-9 level was low.
+Apologia of pathologic pathway of elevated CA19-9 in both cases 1 and 3 were in agreement with the result of previous investigations.
+In case 2, despite its large size and torsion, CA 19-9 level was low.

 Conclusion: Single- elevated CA 19-9 level in OMCTs could impact benign characteristics of this kind of tumor.